COMMUNITY AND OUTREACH

 Community involvement and outreach are fundamental aspects of VOX’s musical and social vision.
 VOX aims to develop and nurture connections with musicians and musical organisations in and around Cape Town.

 VOX strives to promote young, local musicians.
 Guest performers have included Matthew Golesworthy (organ), Ariella Caira (cello), Bronwyn van Wieringen (piano), Dylan Tabisher (percussion) and Cherilee Adams (percussion).
 Their “Trust the Silences” adventure also featured the vocal talents of Richard Brokensha, lead singer of the South African alternative rock band ISO, thus blurring the boundaries between classical and contemporary music.

 Outreach is a crucial component of VOX’s musical activities and we are investigating ways to build relationships with communities that are less readily exposed to choral music.
-An annual performance at the Constantia Place Retirement Village is an important part of our community work.
+Annual performances at venues such as Constantia Place Retirement Village and Berghof Retirement Village are an important part of our community work.
 In order to reach a wide audience beyond our traditional performance domain, VOX enjoys close ties with Fine Music Radio 101.3, a local classical and jazz radio station.
 FMR plays a valuable role in promoting VOX’s performances and choral music to a wide audience within and around Cape Town.

 VOX has initiated a training programme for those who exhibit vocal potential and remarkable enthusiasm but have minimal or no choral experience.
 Once identified, these singers receive one-on-one tuition for several months with vocal specialists from within the group and, when sufficient progress has been made, they are invited to join the group.
 During this coaching period, prospective singers are expected to work actively on specific goals such as developing good vocal habits and learning key repertoire.
 Not only does this allow VOX to give back to the musical community by upskilling prospective singers, it also provides VOX with a diverse source of potential singers to ensure the group’s sustainability.